 In this blog, we’ll delve into the top 5 ways a firewall can get breached, so you can take the necessary steps to prevent it from happening to your system.

-How Firewall works?
+How does Firewall work?

 A firewall is a security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 It is used to protect a network or device from unauthorized access or attacks.